Skip to content

 begin() initialises the screen, including the required GPIOs, and the SPI and I²C ports.

-Two different update modes are available for the panels: global update for all the monochrome and colour screens, fast update for selected monochrome screens and screens with touch.
+Two different update modes are available for the panels: normal update for all the monochrome and colour screens, fast update for selected monochrome screens and screens with touch.

 myScreen.gText(4, 4, myScreen.whoAmI());